mirkoeffe/mirkoeffe/README.md

   <a href="https://www.instagram.com/mirko_effe"><img src="https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white" /></a>
 </p>

-I've always been fascinated by coding but I've spent most of my life behind the bar counter making drinks, so I finally chose to start learning from the basics my goal for this year is: to be able to create websites with HTML, CSS and JavaScript.
+I've always been fascinated by coding but I've spent most of my life behind the bar counter making drinks, so I finally chose to start learning from the basics my goal for this year is: **be able to create websites with HTML, CSS and JavaScript**.

 <hr/>